MiChaelinzo/Breathe-Easy-Your-Hyperlocal-Air-Quality-Watchdog/README.md

 ### 👽 Accomplishments that we're proud of

 - **Successfully integrated and processed complex NASA data:** We overcame the technical hurdles of accessing and analyzing data from multiple sources.
-- **Developed a user-friendly mobile application:** Our intuitive interface makes it easy for anyone to understand and use air quality data.
+- **Integrated with NASA Earth Data Worldview:** Our intuitive interface makes it easy for anyone to understand and use air quality data.
 - **Created a valuable tool for public health:** Breathe Easy empowers individuals to make informed decisions about their exposure to air pollution.

 ### 📚What we learned